Measurements of Dihadron Correlations Relative to the Event Plane in Au+Au Collisions at $\sqrt{s_{_{\rm NN}}}=200$ GeV: Introduction

 \section{Introduction}

-Collisions at the Relativistic Heavy Ion Collider (RHIC) of Brookhaven National Laboratory have created a medium with properties that resemble a nearly perfect liquid of strongly interacting quarks and gluons~\cite{wpBRAHMS,wpPHOBOS,wpSTAR,wpPHENIX}.
-This conclusion is based upon two pillars of evidence: (i) the strong elliptic flow and (ii) jet-quenching-- suppression of high transverse momentum ($\pt$) single hadron yield and dihadron correlation in heavy-ion collisions relative to elementary \pp\ interactions.
-While suppression of high $\pt$ single hadron yields has limited sensitivity to the medium core, dihadron correlation measurements provide richer and more valuable information about the properties of the created medium~\cite{Zhang}.
-There are several key observations that can be made from dihadron correlations with a high $\pt$ trigger particle. (i) The correlated hadron yield at high $\pt$, while not much changed on the near side of the trigger particle (where azimuth difference between correlated and trigger particles $|\dphi|<\pi/2$), is strongly suppressed on the away side (where $|\dphi|>\pi/2$)~\cite{b2b}.
-This lends strong support to the partonic energy loss picture~\cite{Gyulassy,XNWang,Baier}. (ii) The correlated hadron yields at low $\pt$ are strongly enhanced on both the near and away side~\cite{jetspec}.
-In particular, the near-side enhancement is tied to long-range correlations in pseudo-rapidity -- the ridge~\cite{jetspec,ridge,Pawan}. (iii) The away-side correlation broadens from peripheral to central collisions, and exhibits double peaks for select trigger and associated particle $\pt$ ranges~\cite{jetspec,Horner,Jia}.
-The double peak structure opens up a new opportunity to study the underlying physics mechanisms for partonic energy loss, such as gluon radiation~\cite{Vitev,Salgado} or Mach-cone shock-wave excitation~\cite{Stoecker,Shuryak,Muller,Renk}.
-Recent three-particle jet-like correlation studies indicate that the conical emission pattern of correlated hadrons is characteristic of Mach-cone shock-waves~\cite{3part}. (iv) The away-side associated particles are partially equilibrated with the bulk medium in mid-central to central collisions, and a higher degree of equilibration is observed for particles which are more aligned back-to-back with the trigger particles~\cite{jetspec,Horner}.
-This observation underscores the connection between the medium's path-length and partonic energy loss.
+Collisions at the Relativistic Heavy Ion Collider (RHIC) at Brookhaven National Laboratory have created a medium with properties that resemble a nearly perfect liquid of strongly interacting quarks and gluons~\cite{Arsene:2004fa,Back:2004je,Adams:2005dq,Adcox:2004mh}.
+This conclusion is based upon two pillars of evidence~\cite{Gyulassy:2004zy}: (i) the strong elliptic flow and (ii) jet-quenching-- suppression of high transverse momentum ($\pt$) single hadron yields and dihadron correlations in heavy-ion collisions relative to elementary \pp\ interactions.
+While suppression of high $\pt$ single hadron yields has limited sensitivity to the medium core, dihadron correlation measurements provide richer and more valuable information about the properties of the created medium~\cite{Jacobs:2004qv,Zhang:2007ja,Wang:2013qca}.
+There are several key observations that can be made from dihadron correlations with a high $\pt$ trigger particle. (i) The correlated hadron yield at high $\pt$, while not much changed on the near side of the trigger particle (where azimuth difference between correlated and trigger particles $|\dphi|<\pi/2$), is strongly suppressed on the away side (where $|\dphi|>\pi/2$)~\cite{Adler:2002tq}.
+This lends strong support to the partonic energy loss picture~\cite{Gyulassy:1990ye,Wang:1991xy,Baier:2000mf}. (ii) The correlated hadron yields at low $\pt$ are strongly enhanced on both the near and away side~\cite{Adams:2005ph}.
+In particular, the near-side enhancement is tied to long-range correlations in pseudo-rapidity -- the ridge~\cite{Adams:2005ph,Abelev:2009af,Abelev:2009jv}. (iii) The away-side correlation broadens from peripheral to central collisions, and exhibits double peaks for select trigger and associated particle $\pt$ ranges~\cite{Adams:2005ph,Adare:2008ae,Aggarwal:2010rf}.
+The double-peak structure is peculiar and may provide an opportunity to study the underlying physics mechanisms for partonic energy loss, such as gluon radiation~\cite{Vitev:2005yg,Polosa:2006hb}, Mach-cone shock-wave excitation~\cite{Stoecker:2004qu,CasalderreySolana:2004qm,Ruppert:2005uz,Renk:2005si,Khlebnikov:2010yt,Betz:2010qh,Neufeld:2011yh,Ayala:2012bv,Bouras:2014rea,Tachibana:2015qxa}, or simply the bulk medium response~\cite{Alver:2010gr}.
+Three-particle jet-like correlation studies indicate that the double-peak emission pattern of correlated hadrons is characteristic of medium triangular flow~\cite{Alver:2010gr} and/or Mach-cone shock-waves~\cite{Abelev:2008ac}. (iv) The away-side associated particles are partially equilibrated with the bulk medium in mid-central to central collisions, and a higher degree of equilibration is observed for particles which are more aligned back-to-back with the trigger particles~\cite{Adams:2005ph,Aggarwal:2010rf}.
+This observation may underscore the connection between the medium's path-length and partonic energy loss.